“I just had an irrational person leave a bad Facebook review for something we couldn’t control. Can we remove it?”

 Step 2: Don’t engage in a he-said, she-said argument online–you won’t win.

 If the person that left the bad review gets combative and won’t listen to reason, don’t try to go back and forth to convince them!
 These people are so upset (or irrational) that nothing you say or do will help.
 Engaging in the back and forth will only lead to a petty argument and you won’t win.
 Just like Elsa in Frozen, you need to “Let it go!”
 If you find the person continues to pester you and leave rude comments, you want to consider banning them from your page.
 Here are Facebook directions on how to ban someone from your page.

 Step 3: Put a proactive plan in place to build more positive reviews.

 So, instead of focusing on the negative, drown them out with positives.
-Put a plan in place to encourage your happy customers and clients to share their great experience on Google, Yelp, Facebook and other review sites.
-The more four and five star reviews you get, the better.
+Put a plan in place to encourage your happy customers and clients to share their great experiences on Google, Yelp, Facebook, and other review sites.
+The more four and five-star reviews you get, the better.

 With a proactive plan to build positive reviews, your best clients will share the truth about your great service and drown out the trolls that just want to complain.

 Start getting more positive reviews today!